UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/recap.rst

 An iterator is a stateful helper object that will produce the next value when you call next() on it.
 Any object that has a __next__() method is therefore an iterator.
 How it produces a value is irrelevant.
-Think of an iterator is a value factory.
+Think of an iterator as a value factory.
 Each time you ask it for "the next" value, it knows how to compute it because it holds internal state.

 Iterables